Banana Oatmeal Chocolate Chip Cookies

 - Vanilla extract: for flavour

-How to make these Banana Oatmeal Cookies
+How to Make Banana Oatmeal Chocolate Chip Cookies

 Grab 2 mixing bowls, a spoon to mix with and a baking sheet lined with parchment paper and get ready to make the best cookies ever!